Rakul-Chauhan/Social-Media-Platform_Twitter/README.md

 ## Project Overview

-This project is a Spring Boot-based social media platform that allows users to sign up, log in, create and manage posts and comments, and view user profiles and feeds.
+A Spring Boot-based social media platform that allows users to sign up, log in, create and manage posts and comments, and view user profiles and feeds.

 ## Features